Jo Lee, Early Childhood Coordinator

 In 2018 I received my bachelors degree in Child, Youth, and Family Studies at the University of Nebraska Lincoln.
 I have been with ESU 16 for a little over a year now.

 I have been an Occupational Therapist on the Early Childhood team for 22 years.
 I completed my undergraduate studies at Chadron State College and graduated from Creighton University with my Bachelor’s of Occupational Therapy degree.
 I have worked in the ESU 16 area since graduating from college.
 I love helping children develop their fine motor skills and always strive to build their confidence.

 Almost 11 years ago, I began working as an Occupational Therapist with ESU 16 after graduating from Creighton University with my Clinical Doctorate in Occupational Therapy.
 I completed my undergraduate coursework at Chadron State College (my first experience “out west” after growing up in eastern Nebraska).
 I have a passion for environmental setup and accessibility and helping kids be as independent as they can in their daily endeavors.

-Susan Hood, Physical Therapist
+Jennie Dyer, Physical Therapist